CYShapland/BESIDEMR/README.md

 ## Update

-In August 2021, we have added a penalization term (\eqn{\eta}) within likelihood function of BESIDE-MR. The parameter $\eta$ dictates the size of models BMA explores the most.
+In August 2021, we have added a penalization term ($\eta$) within likelihood function of BESIDE-MR. The parameter $\eta$ dictates the size of models BMA explores the most.
 Setting a large positive $\eta$, the likelihood will increase with number of instruments, then BMA will favour models with many instruments.
 And hence for negative $\eta$, BMA will favour models with fewer instruments.